tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 The final steps will be to take down our `1.0` deployment, and shift all traffic to our stable `1.2` deployment.

-1. Back in the terminal, execute the following command to take down your `1.0` deployment. `kubectl delete deployments.apps advertisements && kubectl delete service advertisements && kubectl delete pod <name of advertisements v1 pod>`{{copy}}.
+1. Back in the terminal, execute the following command to take down your `1.0` deployment. `kubectl delete deployment advertisements`{{execute}}.
+Now the only running deployment should be our `advertisements-canary` which we know is our stable version `1.2` deployment.

-1. With that down, we need to be sure that all traffic runs to the updated `1.2` deployment.
-Open the IDE tab and navigate to the `k8s-yaml-files/advertisements.yaml`{{open}}.

-1. On lines 10 and 80, rename `advertisements-canary` to `advertisements`.
-The `Version` tag you have been modifying will handle tracking what version of the service is running on the Datadog Platform.
-For Kubernetes to run a unique deployment and service, the names provided in the metadata must be unique.
-If they are not, `kubectl apply -f` would simply reconfigure the already deployed service.

-1. After making these changes, reapply the version `1.2` manifest.
-With the `1.2` service already running, `kubectl apply -f k8s-yaml-files/advertisements.yaml`{{execute}} will reconfigure our service and deployment with the new name.
-Within a few minutes, the only running deployment you should see in [APM > Services > advertisements](https://app.datadoghq.com/apm/service/advertisements) will be the `1.2` version.

 ![1.2 running](./assets/deployments_1_2.png)

 At a glance we can see an 0% error rate along with a drastically lower latency.

-1. Lastly, we can take down the canary as all traffic has now been shifted to the main `advertisements` service which has been upgraded to version `1.2`: `kubectl delete deployments.apps advertisements-canary && kubectl delete service advertisements-canary && kubectl delete pod <name of advertisements v1.2 pod>`{{copy}}.